-You must include a plan for sustaining the project after federal support for the project has ended, including keeping websites updated and active.
+You must include a plan for sustaining the project after federal support for the project has ended.
 Such plans could include affiliation with a health care program, association, or company related to telehealth or solicitation of other funding sources like private donations or non-federal awards.